julianjohannesen/first-mern/docs/1-install-cra.md

  npm start
 ```

-This will start a development server that will serve your React installation.
-It will be served to port 3000 by default.
+This will start a development server that will serve your React application.
 Open your browser and in the address bar, type in localhost:3000.
 The site should load and show a spinning icon.

 NOTE: The NPM start script can be found in package.json.
 You can create other scripts in the same place.
 Other scripts will require a slightly different syntax to start.
 Use `npm run myScript`.